Davidsonia pruriens

 Davidsonia pruriens, also known as ooray, Davidson's plum, or Queensland Davidson's plum, is a medium-sized rainforest tree of northern Queensland, Australia.

 The leaves are large and compound.
-The edible dark burgundy colored fruit is produced in large clusters from the branches or the trunk, depending on the type.
+The edible dark burgundy-coloured fruit is produced in large clusters from the branches or the trunk, depending on the type.
 There are at least two distinct forms, with a suggestion that one of these is an undescribed species.

 The indigenous name - ooray - is being increasingly used by growers and processors.

 Habitat

 Various types of wetter, primary rainforests, at elevations from sea level to 1,000 metres.

 Uses

 The tree is cultivated to a limited extent for its sour fruit, which is used to make jam, sauces, cordial and wine.
 The fruit is high in antioxidant activity.